Эта страница не доступна на русском языке.

 Submit your complaint online or use the Sample Complaint Form that gives indication of the information you need to include in your complaint.
 You are also welcome to contact the PCM Officer for guidance on how to submit a complaint.

 The complaint may be submitted in English, Russian, German, French or in any of the official languages of a country in which the EBRD operates.

 Complaints that are not in English will be translated at the expense of the Bank.
 Processing of complaints that require translation require additional response time.

 You may submit a complaint by yourself, or you may use an authorised representative to submit it on your behalf.
-If you use a representative, the complaint will need to include the authorised representative’s signature and proof that you have given permission to the representative to act on your behalf (for example, this could be a letter that you sign giving the representative such permission).
+If you use a representative, the complaint will need to include a proof that you have given permission to the representative to act on your behalf (for example, this could be a letter that you sign giving the representative such permission).

 If you wish the PCM to treat your complaint confidentially, you must make that request in your complaint and provide the reason for the request.
 If you have requested confidentiality, your identity and contact information will not be disclosed without your permission.

 All reasonable efforts will be made to maintain the confidentiality requested.
 If, however, the PCM Officer reasonably believes that maintaining confidentiality as requested means that the review of the Complaint cannot proceed, the PCM Officer will notify you and will discuss with you how to proceed.

 In order to start processing your complaint, the PCM Officer will make sure that you have included all of the information needed for the first stage of the PCM process, namely, Registration.
 The information required for Registration of your complaint is:

 a) your name and contact information and, if you have an authorised representative, their contact information.
 This is required so that the PCM Officer is able to communicate with you; and